top of page

 • 1 min read

-The flash of fins into a sunken place,
+The flash of fins to some familiar place

 Curtains of algae obscuring the sun.

-I was this girl, and no one could find her,
+I was this girl and no one would find her

 Beginning when the mallards paddled by.